 Chris Hipkins is Member of Parliament for Rimutaka.
-He is currently ranked number 9 in the Labour Shadow Cabinet and is the party’s spokesperson for Education and Forestry.
-Chris sits on the Education and Science Select Committee and Parliament’s Privileges Committee.
+He is currently ranked number 6 in the Labour Shadow Cabinet and is the Opposition Chief Whip, Shadow Leader of the House and the Labour Party’s spokesperson for Education.
+Chris sits on the Education and Science Select Committee, Parliament’s Business Committee, the Standing Orders Committee and the Parliamentary Privileges Committee.

 A Hutt Valley local, Chris has worked in both the public and private sectors.
-He has been a member of the Labour Party for over 10 years.
 Chris is passionate about the Hutt Valley, his home, a place that he believes is “bursting with energy and potential”.
 An outdoor enthusiast, Chris is particularly keen on mountain biking, tramping and swimming.
 Chris currently lives in Trentham, Upper Hutt.

 Chris was born in Wellington in 1978.
 He attended Waterloo Primary School, Hutt Intermediate and Hutt Valley Memorial College (later known as Petone College), where he was the Head Boy in 1996.
 Chris went on to complete a Bachelor of Arts majoring in Politics and Criminology at Victoria University.

 Shortly after starting university, Chris became actively involved in student politics.
 He was a member of the students’ association executive for four years, including a year as Vice-President and two years as President.
 During that time Chris was a member of Victoria University’s governing council and sat on many council committees.
 Chris was also the regional chairperson for Student Job Search.

 After completing his initial tertiary study, Chris worked in the industry training sector.
 He worked as a policy advisor for the Industry Training Federation of New Zealand before taking up a more hands-on role in the oil and gas industry, where he managed training and apprenticeship programmes for several large companies.